letibergamini/netflix/README.md

 # netflix

 This project focuses on analyzing a Netflix dataset using Python.
-The goal is to explore patterns in the platform’s content — such as trends over time, distribution by type, country, and genre.
+The goal is to explore patterns in the platform’s content, such as trends over time, distribution by type, country, and genre.

 Key tools and libraries: